What is 1.62432 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 162432 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 162432 are: 1 2 3 4 6 8 9 12 16 18 24 27 32 36 47 48 54 64 72 94 96 108 128 141 144 188 192 216 282 288 376 384 423 432 564 576 752 846 864 1128 1152 1269 1504 1692 1728 2256 2538 3008 3384 3456 4512 5076 6016 6768 9024 10152 13536 18048 20304 27072 40608 54144 81216 162432